The Most Beautiful Beaches in Cinque Terre, Italy

 The best Cinque Terre beach is undoubtedly Monterosso’s Fegina beach.
 This is the largest beach in the area, and where most people start their journey into the remaining 4 villages.
 As soon as you depart the train station, you’ll see Fegina in front of you.

-There are several paid areas on the beach (where for around 25 euro you can rent two sunbeds and a parasol for the day), and a small free area (directly in front of the train station entrance).
+There are several paid areas on the beach (where for around 25 euros you can rent two sunbeds and a parasol for the day), and a small free area (directly in front of the train station entrance).
 Both free and paid areas get very busy in the warmer months, so don’t expect too much room to move around.

-It pays to arrive early, or book ahead if you want to reserve a spot at the lido.
+It pays to arrive early or book ahead if you want to reserve a spot at the lido.
 This is especially true for the most popular area, Scoglio di Monterosso.
 This is the part of the beach, to the east, with the craggy rock jutting into the sea and the iconic orange & green parasols.

 No matter which area of the beach you settle into, you’ll appreciate the proximity to the range of beach bars, bakeries, and shops, for when you feel a little peckish between swims.